Saudi-owned private broadcaster pulls the plug on Turkish dramas

-DUBAI (Reuters) - The Arab world’s largest private broadcaster has stopped showing Turkish television programmes, it said on Monday, as tensions rise between Ankara and some Arab states.
+DUBAI, March 5 (Reuters) - The Arab world’s largest private broadcaster has been ordered to stop airing Turkish television programmes, it said on Monday, as tensions rise between Ankara and some Arab states.

-Turkish soap operas in particular are a big hit across the Middle East but the decision to pull the plug came into effect at Dubai-based MBC Group - which is controlled by Saudi businessman Walid al-Ibrahim and other Saudi investors - on March 2, a company spokesman said.
+Turkish soap operas in particular are a big hit across the Middle East but the blanket ban came into effect at Dubai-based MBC Group, which is controlled by Saudi businessman Walid al-Ibrahim and other Saudi investors, on March 2, a company spokesman said.

-“There is a decision, which also apparently included several Arab television stations in several countries, including MBC, to stop broadcasting Turkish dramas,” MBC spokesman Mazen Hayek told Reuters, without saying who had made the decision.
+“There is a decision, which also apparently included several Arab television stations in several countries, including MBC, to stop broadcasting Turkish dramas,” MBC spokesman Mazen Hayek said, but he declined to comment on who had made the decision.

-Hayek later clarified his comments, saying that he believed the decision could affect other media outlets in the near future.
-Dubai Television’s website indicated that at least one Turkish-made show was still scheduled.

 Saudi Arabia and the United Arab Emirates see Turkey’s ruling AK Party, co-founded by President Tayyip Erdogan, as a friend of Islamist forces which both Arab countries oppose across the region.